 Joey’s car, much to his relief, was still parked outside the rundown tenement.

 “Start, damn you!” he repeated over and over, growing anxious until the car started.
-The sudden whirl of the engine had never given him so much relief.
+The sudden whirl of the engine had never given him so much relief before now.
 He immediately sped off and headed straight for his house in the suburbs.

-At almost full speed, it had taken minimal time for Joey to travel from downtown to the suburbs just outside of town.
+At almost full speed, it had taken minimal time for Joey to travel from downtown to the suburbs at the outskirts.
 His house was near the border and he screeched to a halt outside.
 He let the door fling open, a pistol in his hand.
 He ran to the door where he stopped.

 As his hand reached towards the doorknob, he somehow sensed his death approaching.
 He would not survive long after opening this door.
 Yet he would open it.
 He would die by the sword.